I have done several blogs on Westerbork before. The reasons why I highlight Westerbork so much are.

 - It had initially set up as a refugee center for Jews prior to the war.

-- Although the death toll was much lower in Westerbork then in other camps ,i was also one of the most sinister camps.
+- Although the death toll was much lower in Westerbork then in other camps ,it was also one of the most sinister camps.

-It is the sinister aspect I want to go into here.
-The biggest crime comitted in Westerbork was that it gave those who were imprisoned there hope or rather false hope.
+It is the sinister aspect I want to explore here.
+The biggest crime committed in Westerbork was that it gave those who were imprisoned there, hope or rather false hope.
 It was a distraction to the real fate that awaited them.

 The Dutch government established a camp at Westerbork in 1939 to intern Jewish refugees, mostly from Germany.
 The first refugees arrived in Westerbork in October of that year.
 In April 1940, there were approximately 750 Jewish refugees housed in the camp.
 Some of them were German Jews who had been passengers on the St. Louis ship.

 As you can see the picture above is of a football team.
 Amidst all the killing, torture, deportations and other horrors in Camp Westerbork, they actually found time to set up a football competition.

 Some of the prisoners were well know European players, or players who played for major European teams.

 Westerbork had facilities like a hospital, an orphanage with a playground, and a football competition fall into that category.
 The prisoners got hope and a sense of normality out of this.